JohnMartin-19/jp-assessment/README.md

 # Auth
 I implememted the JWT  authentication in this project.
-To generate a token, you need to send a POST request with username and password, and you will be granted an access token
+To generate a token, you need to send a POST request  to the token url with username and password, and you will be granted an access token

 # Documentation
 I have documented my API endpoints using swagger UI.
 The endpoint is accessible as stated in the urls.py file.